-The fund management plan current for the year ended 30 June 2019 was prepared in accordance with section 9 of the Act.
-The plan was presented at a public meeting held on 3 May 2018 and was publicly available on the PIRSA website.
+The five-year fund management plan current as at the year ended 30 June 2020 was prepared in accordance with section 9 of the Act.
+The plan was presented at a public meeting held on 20 June 2019 and was publicly available on the PIRSA website.
 It is attached to this report.